patrickdappollonio/http-server/README.md

 header in the response.
 If the request includes an `If-Modified-Since` header, `http-server` will use the modified time to decide whether the content needs to be sent at all.

-If there's a proper w's `ETag` -- formatted based on RFC 7232, section 2.3 -- then the server will use it to appropriately handle `If-Match`, `If-None-Match` or `If-Range`.
+If there's a proper `w`'s `ETag` -- formatted based on RFC 7232, section 2.3 -- then the server will use it to appropriately handle `If-Match`, `If-None-Match` or `If-Range`.

 There's also a Docker container you can use by mounting anything into the `/html` path.
 When served